 - One printer assigned to service multiple print queues.
-Both NetWare 3 and NetWare 4 print queues may be used. - Multiple printers assigned to service one print queue - Various print job configurations - Printer reset at the end of print jobs - Printer definitions (if your application does not format print jobs for a specific printer, NetWare provides print device definitions for many common printers)
+Both NetWare 4 and NetWare 3 print queues may be used. - Multiple printers assigned to service one print queue - Various print job configurations - Printer reset at the end of print jobs (defined in PRINTDEF)

-- Multiple printing environments (such as AppleTalk printers, UNIX printers, or printers attached directly to the network cabling) - Multiple print servers
+- Printer definitions (If your application does not format print jobs for a specific printer, NetWare provides print device definitions for many common printers.) - Multiple printing environments (such as AppleTalk printers, UNIX printers, or printers attached directly to the network cabling) - Multiple print servers